Base Images

 Prerequisites

 Images are scoped to the project selected in the CLI.
-Before creating one, make sure you have:Define an Image
+Before creating one, make sure you have:- Python

-Create the image from the image file:--registered-name defaults to the image name if you omit it.
+Dockerfile, the registered name defaults to the parent directory name.
+Otherwise it defaults to the file stem.
 Registered image names must be unique within a project.

 Launch Sandboxes from a custom image